connectrpc/authn-go/README.md

 }
 ```

-Cookie- and token-based authentication is similar. mTLS is a bit more complex,
+Cookie and token-based authentication is similar.
+Mutual TLS is a bit more
-but [pkg.go.dev][godoc] includes a complete example.
+complex, but [pkg.go.dev][godoc] includes a complete example.

 ## Ecosystem